Configuration

 name: "Measurement control Workload"

-uri: "https://github.com/green-coding-berlin/measurement-control-workload"
+uri: "https://github.com/green-coding-solutions/measurement-control-workload"

 filename: "usage_scenario.yml"